osrf/gazebo_tutorials/haptix_teleop/tutorial.md

        1. Cylinderical grasp
        1. Pinch grasp

-    To release the hand, press and hold SHIFT and the number key.
+    To release the hand incrementally, press and hold `SHIFT` and the number key for that grasp.

 1. **Arm position**